 Factors considered by the selection committee:

 How well does the project embody the importance of public land?
 How strong is the artistic sample?
-How qualified and pertinent are the reference providers and what do they have to say?
 Does the candidate have a sufficient level of experience and knowledge to safely complete the residency?
 Has a previous artist in residence used a similar media recently?
 If yes, is the proposal unique?

 -

-Application materials were due to the BLM by Friday, March 24, 2023.
+Application materials are due to the BLM by Friday, March 28, 2025.

 Central Yukon Field Office